 The Standards of Professional Responsibility represents the compilation of four sets of standards (FP Canada Standards Council Code of Ethics, FP Canada Standards Council Rules of Conduct, FP Canada Standards Council Fitness Standards and FP Canada Standards Council Financial Planning Practice Standards) to which FP Canada certificants must adhere.
-Each set of standards serves its own distinct purpose and can be read and interpreted independently; however, since these standards represent the totality of professional responsibilities for financial planners, they are compiled in one document for ease of reference.
+Each set of standards serves its own distinct purpose; however, since these standards represent the totality of professional responsibilities for financial planners, they should be read and interpreted together.

 Throughout the Standards of Professional Responsibility, wherever "Certificant" is referred to, it should be taken to read "CFP professionals and QAFP professionals".
-The entirety of the Standards of Professional Responsibility applies to both CFP professionals and QAFP professionals.
+The Standards of Professional Responsibility apply to both CFP professionals and QAFP professionals.

-Information on lodging a complaint against a CFP professional or QAFP professional, as well as information regarding procedures followed by the FP Canada Standards Council with respect to complaints handling, investigations and hearings can be found at fpcanada.ca.
+Information on lodging a complaint against a CFP professional or QAFP professional, as well as information regarding procedures followed by the FP Canada Standards Council with respect to complaints handling, investigations and hearings can be found at Make a Complaint (fpcanada.ca).